Our efforts in making sure the recorded content is clean and tidy!

 3. Textbooks are our standards

 Published Karnataka Textbook Society textbooks are our proofing reference.
-Nothing else.
-We recognise that there are proofreading issues in the books.
+We recognise that there are proofreading issues in the print version of the textbooks.
 However, we are not content creators or publishers.
-Hence, we always make sure the content is as close as possible to published textbooks.
-Therefore, we appreciate your patience in proofing the recording against the printed books and not what is correct.
+Hence, we always make sure the content is as close as possible to printed textbooks.
+Therefore, we appreciate your patience in proofing the recording against the published books.

 4. How to get strated?